Story and photos by Donna Adinolfi

-We’re living in unprecedented times and as I write this most of us are under ‘Stay at Home’ orders.
-And through it all there’s a feeling of connection and community as we go through this together.
+We’re living in unprecedented times and as I write this most of us are under stay at home orders.
+Through it all there’s a feeling of connection and community as we go through this together.

-So while our favorite wellness resort and travel, in general, is in a pause right now let’s create our own retreat at home.
-Whether you’re a spa-goer or new to wellness travel perhaps these suggestions will also inspire you to take a wellness journey in the future when we’re free to travel again.
+Whether you’re a spa-goer or new to wellness travel, perhaps these suggestions will also inspire you to take a wellness journey in the future.
+Enjoy your at-home journey now and always.
+Be well!

 Here we go:

 1. Start Your Retreat by Setting an Intention.